 In these cases, the two forms are very similar, often differing in one consonant or vowel.
 They typically result from a situation in which an original single form adapted its beginning or ending sounds to the sounds found in other morphemes it combined with.
 Often there is some pattern to the alternation between the two forms (e.g. the Greek 'not' morpheme is found in the form a- before roots beginning with consonants, and an- before roots beginning with vowels.)

 The alternate forms in these cases are called allomorphs ( < Greek prefix allo- 'other').
-We will discuss many cases of allomorphy in class; they are treated in Chapter 4 of our textbook.
+We will discuss many cases of allomorphy in class; they are treated in Chapters 4 and 6 of our textbook.